2017 Big West Conference women's basketball tournament

 The 2017 Big West Conference women's basketball tournament took place March 7–11, 2017, at two venues in the Los Angeles area.
 The first two rounds were scheduled for Walter Pyramid in Long Beach, while the semifinals and championship were held at the Honda Center in Anaheim.
 The winner of the tournament received the conference's automatic bid to the 2017 NCAA Women's Division I Basketball Tournament.

+Long Beach State defeated UC Santa Barbara, 56–55, in the championship game.